 - Make your child’s car more reliable (as they’re likely driving a used car – I’ve been driving one for 18 years!).

-- Help reinforce responsible car owner habits that your child can take into adulthood with them.
+- Help reinforce responsible car owner habits experts agree you want your child to take into adulthood with them.

 - Welcome them into the driving world!